Health food trends

 There are many types of food trends and fads, not only including weight loss or diets.
-Recent interest (especially in North America) in health foods such as quinoa and soy beans have cause prices to skyrocket and production to vastly increase.
+Recent interest (especially in North America) in health foods, such as quinoa and soy beans, have caused prices to skyrocket and production to vastly increase.
 This affects the communities in which these foods are grown or produced, and also has environmental impacts.
 Each food that suddenly has a popularity spike affects those who produce it and the area it comes from.